When soccer players talk on the field, you’ll notice that they cover their mouths. You’re not alone if you’ve wondered why they do this.

-Knowing what tactics the opposing team discusses could be a big advantage on game day.
+Knowing what tactics the opposing team discusses could be a significant advantage on game day.
 This would allow the team to prepare for those tactics in training.

 So, players cover their mouths to keep these tactical discussions secret.
 They don’t want opposing teams to be able to watch the footage and find out their plans.

-That’s why you’ll see players doing this mostly before taking a free kick.
+That’s why players do this mainly before taking a free kick.
 Soccer teams often work on different tactics for free kicks.

 3. Amplify their voices